-Felony crimes are punishable by a sentence to state prison term of more than one year or death.
+San Diego felony crimes are punishable by a sentence to a state prison term of more than one year or death.

-It is possible, in a felony case, that the charges were brought against the accused after a Grand Jury investigation which led to a Grand Jury Indictment.
+It is possible, in felony case in San Diego, that the charges were brought against the accused after a Grand Jury investigation which led to a Grand Jury Indictment.

-The court sets bail and the defendant is remanded to custody, or the defendant is released on his or her "Own Recognizance"
+Bail will be set and the defendant is remanded to custody, or the defendant is released on his or her "Own Recognizance"

 The rest of the process is just like a misdemeanor.

-And this is why you need the right defense team with the resources to fight your case
+And this is why you need the right San Diego criminal defense lawyer with the resources to fight your case

-Here are a list of some federal crimes:
+Here is the list of some more: